teknolojikpanda/AI-Code-Review-For-Bitbucket/docs/operator-runbook.md

 - The admin config page now exposes **Worker Pool Degradation** (enabled by default).
 When utilization stays above ~90% or the worker queue keeps growing, Guardrails halves the effective `parallelThreads` (and eventually drops to one) so nodes can recover without manual intervention.
 - Disable the toggle if you are performing controlled perf tests or want the previous “always parallel” behaviour.
 Re-enabling immediately reapplies the adaptive cap during the next review.
 - Each degraded run emits a `config.workerDegradation` progress event plus the `config.workerDegradationActive` gauge inside `/metrics`, so dashboards and alerts can surface when the safety net is taking effect.
+- The Health dashboard’s **Scaling Hints** card evaluates queue backlog + worker utilization to recommend when to add nodes, enable auto-scale, or relax `maxConcurrentReviews`.
+Treat a persistent hint as a pre-incident signal before saturation trips SLAs.

+### Execution Timeline

+- Every review run now captures per-task timings (diff collection, chunk planning, each AI chunk, comment publishing).
+These appear inside the PR progress panel & history timelines with `durationMs`, thread name, and outcome so you can spot slow stages without diving into logs.
+- The same samples ship in `metrics.timeline.events`, making it easy to push slowest operations into external APM/BI tools.

 ## 2. Queue Saturation Playbook